 A riot is caused when at least 12 people are either threatening violence or are acting with ‘common purpose’ to use violence.
-The behaviour of those causing a riot must be such that the average person would feel afraid by their actions.
+The behaviour of those causing a riot must be such that the average person would feel afraid of their actions.
 If you were to commit this offence, the trial would take place in a Crown Court where you could be given a maximum sentence of 10 years.

 Violent Disorder (Section 2 Public Order Act 1986)

-This is caused when 3 or more people are causing the same offence as those of a riot with the trial taking place in either a Crown Court of a Magistrates Court.
+This is caused when 3 or more people are causing the same offence as those of a riot with the trial taking place in either a Crown Court or a Magistrates Court.
 The maximum sentence you can be given is 5 years.

 Intentional Harassment, Alarm or Distress (Section 4A Public Order Act 1986)

 This offence is caused by demonstrating abusive behaviour toward somebody by using threats and insults.
-The maximum sentence is 6 months and the trial would only take place in the Magistrates Court, unless the offence was said to be racially aggravated in which case you could receive a greater penalty at the Crown Court.
+The maximum sentence is 6 months and the trial would only take place in the Magistrates Court unless the offence was said to be racially aggravated in which case you could receive a greater penalty at the Crown Court.